Book review: The Etiquette of Politeness by Jan Barnes (Copper Beech Publishing Ltd., 1995)

 Good sense and good manners.
 An 1850 collection of good advice for those wishing to appear polite and well-bred at all times.

 I walked past a PDSA charity shop the other day, and with offers like three books for a pound, how could I resist?
 One of those bargain books was this one, The Etiquette of Politeness, an instruction in etiquette à la 1850.
 It offers advice in the following areas:

 - Behaviour in the ball-room

 - Advice to young ladies in the art of pleasing

 - The qualities necessary in a gentleman

-The book is just a little gift book, about 60 pages long, but I found it not just interesting but lots of fun.
-It’s a little gem if you’re into writing and want to research the Victorian era and how people were and such back then, if you’re wanting to write something historical.
+The book is just a little gift book, about 60 pages long, but I found it not only interesting, but lots of fun!
+It’s a little gem if you’re into writing and want to research the Victorian era and how people behaved and such back then, if you’re wanting to write something historical.
 Speaking of which, have also been finding books on life in the Victorian times, a book of British history in the 1800s and others, all from charity shops, primarily Oxfam Books & Music.
 I’m liking charity shops.
 Cheap books and supporting good causes: win-win!

 Back to the book.
 Here’s its advice on what not to do when turning over the pages in a music book: